inbarhub/DDPM_inversion/README.md

 ### Official pytorch implementation of the paper: <br>"An Edit Friendly DDPM Noise Space: Inversion and Manipulations"

 ![](imgs/teaser.jpg)
-Our inversion can be used for text-based editing of real images, either by itself or in combination with other editing methods.
+Our inversion can be used for text-based editing of **real images**, either by itself or in combination with other editing methods.
 Due to the stochastic manner of our method, we can generate diverse outputs, a feature that is not naturally available with methods relying on the DDIM inversion.

 In this repository we support editing using our inversion, p2p+our inversion, ddim or p2p (with ddim inversion).